unmannedlab/navtechradar_usl/ros2/src/nav_ros/README.md

 This executable currently has no configurable settings

-### colossus_test_tool

-Contains a basic example of *connecting to a Navtech Radar*, and *testing* teh radar connection, and checking for any packet loss.

 #### configuration options

 The following *configuration options* are included in the .yaml settings file in the config folder.
 These settings can be changed by *modifying* the values in the .yaml file, prior to launching the executable.